dotnet/docs/docs/framework/wpf/introduction-to-wpf.md

 Sometimes the default appearance of a control may be incongruent with the overall appearance of an application.
 In this case, you can use a <xref:System.Windows.Controls.ControlTemplate> to change the appearance of the control's user interface without changing its content and behavior.

-For example, the following example shows how to change the appearance of a <xref:System.Windows.Controls.Button> by using a <xref:System.Windows.Controls.ControlTemplate>.
+The following example shows how to change the appearance of a <xref:System.Windows.Controls.Button> by using a <xref:System.Windows.Controls.ControlTemplate>:

 [!code-xaml[IntroToWPFSnippets#ButtonControlTemplateWindowMARKUP](~/samples/snippets/xaml/wpf/introduction-to-wpf/introduction-to-wpf_16.xaml)]